intelops/compage/README.md

 > support of different programming languages and frameworks will be added one by one with community contribution.

 ------------
-Problem:
+Problems Compage is trying to solve:

-problems with current low-code platforms -
+problems with many of the current low-code platforms -
 - single programming language support only
 - locked-in infra if you want to choose their cloud hosting
 - no proper support or automation for self-hosting and also lot of dependencies on the low-code/no-code tool itself to run it on your infra